htm-community/nupic.critic/README.md

 As an example, if you would like to flag a region as anomalous if the NuPIC anomaly likelihoods for 5 frequency bins are above `0.8`, you would use the following options:

     ./plotter.py path/to/nupic/output -t 0.8 -g 5

+## Notes

+Could be applicable to this [heart sound challenge](http://www.peterjbentley.com/heartchallenge/).